Rikkyo School in England & SCEU: A Hands-On Program for Tackling Social Issues

 U.K.

-With SCEU’s CEO also serving as a member of the school’s board of directors, the two organizations have established a strong partnership to plan and deliver a five-session program running from November 2025 to March 2026.
-Twelve students, selected from grades 10 to 12, are participating.
-In the final session, students will give presentations at SCEU’s London office under the theme “How to Realize a ‘No.1 Business Strategy’ by Contributing More to Society,” followed by opportunities to interact with SCEU employees.
+Sumitomo Corporation Europe Limited (SCEU) held a special program, the "Global Talent Development Project," in partnership with Rikkyo School in England, a Japanese boarding school that shares SCEU's vision of developing global talent, in which SCEU members worked with students to explore social issues from multiple perspectives.
+With SCEU's CEO also serving as a member of the school's board of directors, the two organizations have established a strong partnership to plan and deliver a five-session program running from November 2025 to March 2026.
+Twelve students, selected from grades 10 to 12, participated.
+In the final session, students gave presentations at SCEU's London office under the theme “How to realize 'No.1 business strategy' by contributing more to the society,” followed by opportunities to interact with SCEU employees.

 Session 1: Online Session